 Therefore Militaries are preparing to face directed energy weapons, in future battles.
 Military is increasingly looking for technologies for protection of equipment, facilities and/or personnel.
 Australian Army has introduced an enhanced ballistic laser ocular protection system (BLOPS) as part of the new soldier combat ensemble that provides ballistic, environmental and laser protection to soldiers.
 However they provide protection against limited spectrum of common lasers (laser lenses).

-The use of lasers by military and security agencies has been rapidly growing; they have also become easier to buy on the internet.
-Laser directed energy weapons are being developed to neutralize rockets, UAVs and missiles.
-“It is anticipated that directed energy weapons will pose a radical and unprecedented threat to future military assets by the 2020-2025 timeframe.
 In order to prepare for this threat, the military must be prepared with a set of effective counters and countermeasures to use against these weapons,” Says Beth Clement, Program Manager CDEW program.

 Directed energy atmospheric lens could revolutionise future battlefields

 Within the next fifty years, scientists at BAE Systems believe that battlefield commanders could deploy a new type of directed energy laser and lens system, called a Laser Developed Atmospheric Lens which is capable of enhancing commanders’ ability to observe adversaries’ activities over much greater distances than existing sensors.

 At the same time, the lens could be used as a form of ‘deflector shield’ to protect friendly aircraft, ships, land vehicles and troops from incoming attacks by high power laser weapons that could also become a reality in the same time period.